davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   This option marks the generated code as IEEE conformant.
 You must not use this option unless you also specify :option:`-mtrap-precision=i` and either :option:`-mfp-trap-mode=su` or :option:`-mfp-trap-mode=sui`.
-Its only effect is to emit the line .eflag 48 in the function prologue of the generated assembly file.
+Its only effect is to emit the line :samp:`.eflag 48` in the function prologue of the generated assembly file.

 .. option:: -mbuild-constants